Digital-Identity-Labs/fastfwd/README.md

 Fastfwd can be used to provide functionality similar to Rails' ActiveRecord type column, or to allow third party libraries or applications to extend the functionality of your code.

-*The documentation is still rather patchy and this is the first release.
-Fastfwd has not been used in production yet.*

 [![Hex pm](http://img.shields.io/hexpm/v/fastfwd.svg?style=flat)](https://hex.pm/packages/fastfwd)
 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](http://hexdocs.pm/fastfwd/)
 [![Build Status](https://travis-ci.org/Digital-Identity-Labs/fastfwd.svg?branch=master